eProsima/Fast-DDS-monitor/docs/rst/ros/jazzy/jazzy.rst

 To execute ROS 2 nodes with statistics two aspects of the configuration must be taken into account:

-- The middleware used must be Fast DDS, set through an environment variable.
+- The middleware used must be Fast DDS, the default choice (can also be set through an environment variable).
-- In order to activate the publication of statistical data, Fast DDS requires an environment variable specifying those kinds of statistical data to be reported.
+- In order to activate the publication of statistical data, Fast DDS requires an environment variable specifying the specific kinds of statistical data to be reported.

 To execute each of the nodes, run the following commands in different terminals:

 .. code-block:: bash

-    export RMW_IMPLEMENTATION=rmw_fastdds_cpp

     export FASTDDS_STATISTICS="HISTORY_LATENCY_TOPIC;NETWORK_LATENCY_TOPIC;\
     PUBLICATION_THROUGHPUT_TOPIC;SUBSCRIPTION_THROUGHPUT_TOPIC;RTPS_SENT_TOPIC;\